CordGenics/SOLARA-BETA/README.md

 **is Solara safe?**

 Solara is completely free and open source (**FOSS**) meaning that its source code is **publicablly availble** to read and edit making viruses **IMPOSSIBLE** to obfuscate.
 It is also the longest continously working exploits since 2023.
-Solara has the highest up-time out of any major executor and also has the largest user base.
 Relative to other executors, Solara is the only existing executor that is FOSS.

 ## CONSTANT UPDATES!